 Butterflies are relatively weak fliers.
 When choosing a spot for your butterfly garden, look for a spot that has the least wind.
 If your whole yard is windy, plant several butterfly bushes or possibly large, dense perennials on the windward side of your butterfly patch, so that the butterflies can feed in peace on the flowers.

 You will also need at least 5-6 hours of sun.
 Butterflies need warmth to fly.
 Speaking of warmth, they love to sun on rocks.
 Place a few flat rocks in your flower beds for them to rest on.
 Butterflies also need water just like we do.
 I suggest a small pan or tray of some type which you can add sand, dirt and water.
 This creates an area for them to puddle.
 Some butterflies are attracted to fermenting fruit, so I like to put over-ripe fruit in a small hanging bird bath.
 Red admirals and mourning cloaks may visit these (Be aware it could attract unwanted critters).

-Adult butterflies are not as picky with their nectar plants.
-Caterpillars on the other hand are very picky when it comes to their host food.
+Adult butterflies are not as picky about their nectar plants.
+Caterpillars, on the other hand, are very picky when it comes to their host food.
 In many cases, caterpillars of a species feed on only a very limited variety.
 Bringing caterpillar foods into your garden can greatly increase your chances of attracting butterflies.